 Mad Cap Mortimer

-Entertainer, comedian and actor, born Acklam, Middlesbrough, the son of a biscuit salesman.
-Once had trials for Middlesbrough FC.
-First met his future comic duo partner, Vic Reeves at a performance in London and Vic and Bob became famous for their unique brand of surreal humour in shows such as Vic Reeves’ Big Night Out, The Smell of Reeves and Mortimer and the madcap panel show Shooting Stars.
+Entertainer, comedian and actor, born Acklam, Middlesbrough, and the son of a biscuit salesman.
+He once had trials for Middlesbrough FC.
+Mortimer first met his future comic duo partner, Vic Reeves at a performance in London and Vic and Bob became famous for their unique brand of surreal humour in shows such as Vic Reeves’ Big Night Out, The Smell of Reeves and Mortimer and the madcap panel show Shooting Stars.